Better Looking Web Mails

 In most instances, webmail clients like Gmail, Yahoo or Hotmail strip any CSS formatting or style sheets due to conflicts with their own HTML tags and that’s the reason an email looks different in Gmail than in your MS Outlook client.
 If you send out an email campaign and your CSS is not coded inline, it is likely to get stripped out of online email clients, resulting in shoddy looking email design.

-Why cascading style sheets are your friend
+Why we enable cascading style sheets

 Cascading Style Sheets or CSS is a style sheet language that defines the layout of HTML documents and is commonly applied to webpages and browser based content.
 Where HTML is used to structure content, CSS is used for formatting that content and affects the fonts, colours, margins, tables and backgrounds that form part of your content.
 CSS allows more precise control of the layout of your content with style sheets to create a design worthy email.